-Four nationally-renowned scholars – with expertise in areas ranging from restorative justice to pharmaceutical law – are joining the faculty at UC Hastings College of the Law as Professors of Law this fall.
+Four nationally-renowned scholars – with expertise in areas ranging from restorative justice to pharmaceutical law – are joining the faculty at UC Law SF College of the Law as Professors of Law this fall.
 The new professors are Hiro Aragaki, who specializes in alternative dispute resolution; Ming Hsu Chen, an expert in immigration law; Thalia Gonzaléz, a scholar who focuses on restorative justice; and Jenn Oliva, a health law scholar.

-Provost Morris Ratner said, “UC Hastings is delighted to welcome this accomplished cohort of new faculty.
+Provost Morris Ratner said, “UC Law SF is delighted to welcome this accomplished cohort of new faculty.
 Their research agendas place them at the cutting edge of important topics, including racial justice, immigration, health, restorative justice, and dispute resolution.
 They will enhance our classrooms, as well, bringing a rich variety of perspectives and theoretical approaches to the study of law.”

 Meet the new professors: